Understanding Design Language Systems: Examples From Design Systems!

 Design Language System is a collection of reusable components assembled and guided by clear standards to build several applications.
 Strictly speaking, it’s not just a collection of components and assets.
 They are pattern libraries, a big box of UI Lego pieces that can be assembled in infinite ways.

-Pattern libraries, rules, and UX guidelines eliminate the inconsistencies when shipping products in large amounts.
+Pattern libraries, rules, and UX guidelines eliminate inconsistencies when shipping products in large amounts.
 Whenever you create a product, it’s a pile of reusable UI elements with meaning and structure.
-With the help of a DLS, the designed components are easier to use and clear to discern.
+With the help of a DLS, designed components are more transparent and easier to search for.

 Why Does Your Brand Need a Design Language System?